glv/calfilter/README.txt

 * removing private information from your own calendar before publishing it to others
 * reformatting a provided calendar to highlight particular information

+A calfilter script does most of its work using the filter_calendars[link:files/lib/calfilter_rb.html] method.

-== FEATURES/PROBLEMS:
+== FEATURES:

-* require 'calfilter/tripit' to add some methods specific to tripit.com calendar feeds.
+* require '{calfilter/tripit}[link:files/lib/calfilter/tripit_rb.html]' to add some methods specific to tripit.com calendar feeds.

-* require 'calfilter/cgi' to automatically turn your filter into a CGI script.
-The CGI object is available as 'CalFilter::CGI'.
+* require '{calfilter/cgi}[link:files/lib/calfilter/cgi_rb.html]' to automatically turn your filter into a CGI script.
+The CGI object is available as <tt>CalFilter::CGI</tt>.

 == SYNOPSIS: